HL7/US-Core/input/pagecontent/basic-provenance.md

 #### Clinical Information Reconciliation and Incorporation

 Clinical Information Reconciliation and Incorporation (CIRI) is a process where a user reviews and updates, or accepts, information into their system.
 The information could come from a Health Information Exchange (HIE), a 3rd-party FHIR server, or a patient providing information.
 Figure 1 represents information being provided from two different sources, Good Health organization and Sunshine Health Organization.
 Dr. Reconciled reviews the information in Figure 2, updates the reaction to hives, and stores into the Future Health Organization system.
-When a mobile app requests the information they receive Dr. Reconciled as the Author and Future Health as the organization.
+When a mobile app requests the information they receive Dr. Reconciled as the Author and Future Health as the organization. <span class="bg-success" markdown="1">This type of authorship change is only relevant for data fit for reconciliation, such as medications, allergies, problems.
+If Dr. Accepted had saved other clinical content into his EHR that aren't reconciled but simply stored, such as clinical notes, that content must retain its original author.</span>

 The Figure below represents information from two different organizations to a clinician for reconciliation: